liflab/beepbeep-3-book/pre-markdown/dictionary/README.md

 #### `ForAll`

 @palette FOL@ <!--\index{ForAll@\texttt{ForAll}} A-->A<!--/i--> `Function` that acts as a universal quantifier in first-order logic.
 It is represented as:

+{@img images/fol/ForAll.png}{ForAll}{.6}

+There exists a variant of `ForAll` that uses an auxiliary function to compute the set of values to quantify over.
+It is represented as:

 {@img images/fol/ForAllFunction.png}{ForAllFunction}{.6}